Cauchy-Schwarz Regularized Autoencoder: Cauchy-Schwarz Regularized Autoencoder

-For this semi-supervised model we have two cases to consider.
-In the first case, the label corresponding to a data point is observed and we perform inference on $z \sim q_{\phi}(z|x)$ only.
+For this semi-supervised model we have to consider two cases, the supervised and unsupervised objective.
+In the supervised case, the labels are observed and we can perform inference on $z \sim q_{\phi}(z|x)$ only.
 Thus, we have the following constrained optimization objective:

 As defined before in~\eqref{eq:Rconstraint}, $R$ penalizes deviation from approximate posterior and prior.
 For the latent variable $z$ we chose $R$ to be the Cauchy-Schwarz divergence.
 This allows for an analytical solution of mixture of Gaussians.
 For the (latent) variable $y$ we chose $R$ to be a KL divergence.
 This choice allows for an analytical solution of Categorical variables.
 Further, it is similar to the choice made by Kingma et al.~\cite{KingmaMRW14} and thus, allows for a fair comparison in the evaluation as the objective only differs in the choice of divergence and prior for $z$.
 As a result, we have the following objective for labelled observations: